kurosaki1976/lets-encrypt-acme/README.md

 ### Let's Encrypt SSL Certificate on pfSense Firewall

-Use the Web GUI to deploy the files "example.tld.cer" and "example.tld.key".
+Use the Web GUI to deploy the files `example.tld.cer` and `example.tld.key`.

 ```
 (System/Certificate Manager/Certificates/"Add/Sign Button"/Method "Import an existing Certificate")